The National Buyer Agents Association provides weekly summaries of the hottest investment tips provided by…

+Real estate scam or great service?
 The home purchase or sale process may be one of the most frightening experiences of a lifetime, or the most thrilling.
 It is the biggest purchase most consumers will make.
 A big chunk of money is on the line.
-This article will give you an overview of some of the real estate scams and how to avoid them as discussed in the KHOW630 radio show that aired January 5, 2019 8AM.
+This article will give you an overview of some of the real estate scams and how to avoid them as discussed in the KHOW630 radio show that aired a few years ago.
+This show still has many relevant points today.

 Host: This is the overview of the three largest scams that are in place and working against home buyers and sellers and those needing a home loan.
 Be aware as they affect consumers when buying, selling or obtaining a new loan on homes.